-- V-VII.
-Import permits are issued through an on-line automated system either (a) in the offices of customs brokers in major cities across Canada, or (b) at the Trade Controls Policy Division of Global Affairs Canada in Ottawa.
-Requests for permits are accepted 30 days prior to the expected date of arrival of the shipment to Canada.
-Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (five days prior to and 24 days after).
-Utilization of permits for one quota year may not be utilized in the next quota year.

-- VIII.
-See the introduction to section 7.

-- IX-X. Not applicable.

-- XI.
-Supplementary imports may also be authorized for re-export or to meet domestic market shortages.

-- 7. Not applicable.

-- 8. See General Responses.
+- importers (five days prior to and 24 days after).
+Utilization of permits for one quota year may not be utilized in the next quota year. - VIII.
+Allocation methods vary by TRQ.
+Please refer to the Notices to Importers referred to in response I for allocation and administration policies for individual TRQs. - IX-X. Not applicable. - XI.
+Supplementary imports may also be authorized for re-export or to meet domestic market shortages. - 7.
+Where there is no quantitative limit on importation of a product, importers can claim a General Import Permit. - 8.
+See Section 7.1.